-Manual wheelchairs have come a long way since the first known wheelchair was custom-made in 1595 for King Philip II, the King of Spain during the 16th century.
-The initial chair, crudely named the ‘Invalids’ Chair’, featured an elaborate design that had both armrests and leg rests, but due to its heavy weight and lack of a propulsion mechanism, it required assistance to move it.
+When you think of manual wheelchairs you may not realise just how much these have developed in recent years or the features you can now get with them.
+They’ve come a long way since the first known wheelchair was custom-made for King Philip II, the King of Spain during the 16th century.
+This chair featured (what at the time was considered) an elaborate design and included armrests and leg rests.
+However, due to its heavy weight and lack of a propulsion mechanism, it required someone to push it.

-Manual wheelchairs are usually propelled by the user, typically by pushing on round bars that surround the wheels, but they can also feature handles to the rear so they can also be manoeuvred by caregivers.
+Manual wheelchairs, as you might imagine, are usually propelled by the user, typically by pushing on round bars that surround the wheels, but they can also feature handles to the rear so they can also be manoeuvred by carers, family members or friends.

-Transport chairs are also available and feature four small wheels which make the chair extremely lightweight and easy to move.
-Designed to be manoeuvred by a carer, these wheelchairs can often be found in hospitals or medical facilities.
+Then there are non-folding transport chairs which feature four small wheels to make the chair extremely lightweight and easy to move.
+They are designed to be manoeuvred by a carer and are often found in hospitals or medical facilities.

 These basic chairs are often available with numerous special features such as elevating seats, tilt in space, and lever propelled chairs.
 Definitely worth going to see some being demonstrated to understand what you can get and what you need.